2004 Qamishli riots: 2008 vigil in memory of the riots

 On 21 March 2008, the Kurdish New Year (Newroz) a school class held a 5 minute vigil in memory of the 2004 Qamishli riots.
 The participants were investigated for holding the vigil.

 2011 protests in Qamishli

-With the eruption of the Syrian Civil War, the city of Qamishli became one of the protest arenas.
-On 12 March 2011, thousands of Syrian Kurds in Qamishli and al-Hasakah protested on the day of the Kurdish martyr, an annual event since 2004 al-Qamishli protests.
+With the eruption of the Syrian civil war, the city of Qamishli became one of the protest arenas.
+On 12 March 2011, thousands of Syrian Kurds in Qamishli and al-Hasakah protested on the day of the Kurdish martyr, an annual event since the 2004 Qamishli riots.

 2012 rebellion

+Armed rebellions were supported by Mashouq al-Khaznawi.
 In 2012, armed elements among the Kurds launched Syrian Kurdish rebellion in north and north-western Syria, aiming against Syrian government forces.
 In the second half of 2012, the rebellion also resulted in clashes between Kurdish soldiers and the militants of the Free Syrian Army, both striving towards control of the region.
 The AANES would later gain control over most of northern Syria.